Addictions

 • Slot machines:

-They can activate the free slot machine by pressing a button and win something.
+The patient can activate the available slot machine by pressing a button and potentially win something.

 • Take a seat:

-You can also sit with avatars at table groups or take a seat at a free table.
+You can also sit down at table groups with avatars or take a seat at an empty table.

-shopping trolley.
-The shelves are filled with alcoholic and non-alcoholic drinks of all
+The patient starts in a hallway between shelves of bottles.
+In front of them is an empty shopping cart.
+The shelves are stocked with alcoholic and non-alcoholic drinks of all categories.

 On the buttons, the following settings can be made:

-You can choose to start the scene in the aisle or in the checkout area.
+Choose to start the scene either in the aisle or at the checkout area.

 • Lady at the checkout

-The avatar lady at the checkout can speak individually with the text to speech manager
+The avatar lady at the checkout can speak individually using the text-to-speech manager.

 Additionally, there are the following interaction options: